f5devcentral/f5-velos-training/docs/velos_security.rst

 `Configuring Remote User Authentication and Authorization on TMOS <https://techdocs.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/tmos-implementations-13-0-0/10.html>`_

 In earlier versions F5OS only supported static pre-defined roles which in turn map to specific group IDs.
 Users created and managed on external LDAP, Active Directory, RADIUS, or TACACS+ servers must have the same group IDs on the external authentication servers as they do within F5OS based systems to allow authentication and authorization to occur.
 Users created on external LDAP, Active Directory, RADIUS, or TACACS+ servers must be associated with one of these group IDs on the system.
 The supported F5OS static group IDs and the roles they map to are seen in the table below.
-Newer version of F5OS-C now support User defined roles.
+Newer versions of F5OS-C now support User defined roles.

 +----------------+----------+
 | Role           | Group ID |